What would you like insured?

 After 30 years in property and casualty insurance – 11 of them in HR – Ellen couldn’t pass up the chance to help start a new organization that is taking a fresh, innovative and exciting approach to insurance.
 She’s passionate about building great teams and a great place to work.
 Ellen wants every employee to feel proud, engaged and energized by their role at Berkley One.

-Outside of work, she enjoys travel, cooking, reading, paddleboarding and spending time with her husband, two sons and one crazy Goldendoodle.
+Outside of work, she enjoys travel, cooking, reading, paddleboarding and spending time with her two sons.

 Ellen has a B.A. in French with a minor in Spanish from Framingham State University.